 Why not try to settle the mind/body connection with something as simple as a blanket?
 Think of it as your new on-demand pressure therapist.
 How easy and convenient.

 Kids may have different reactions to weighted blankets with some potential pros and cons.
 Occupational therapists have been using this form of pressure therapy with children long before being available to the public.

-Weighted blankets have remained popular in the field for treating symptoms of ADHD and autism and have been known to improve attention in fidgety little ones.
+Weighted blankets have remained popular in the field for treating symptoms of ADHD and autism and have been known to improve attention.

 ADHD, or attention-deficit/hyperactivity disorder, and autism are to be diagnosed by a medical professional often spotted from difficulties participating in school and extracurricular activities.
 Paying attention can be a struggle for those who struggle with these or a sensory processing disorder.

 Small weighted blankets may help children settle in learning environments, relieving stress and anxiety while improving focus.
 This solution may also translate to traveling, reducing flight anxiety, and transitioning to new environments.
 Calming the nervous system for children promotes stillness, minimizing distractions.

 Now, it’s time for the cons.
 While the benefits of weighted blankets for kids are fantastic, keep in mind that weighted blankets are not suitable for children under two years of age or those under 50 pounds.
 These rules apply because children:

 - Should be able to put on and take off their weighted blankets by themselves, and

 - Must meet the minimum weight requirements because the smallest weighted blanket on the market is 10 pounds, which is even pushing it according to the 10% rule, but a little more weight is okay.